 The City of Saint Paul understands how critical it is for our youngest learners to have access to quality education and childcare.
 Research has proven that investing in early childhood has as much as an 18% return on investment and can help mitigate many of these negative outcomes.

-The City of Saint Paul supports investments in early childhood, including Early Learning Scholarships, Voluntary PreK, and the Child Care Assistance Program (CCAP), as well as increasing CCAP rates and removing the cap for early learning scholarships.
+The City of Saint Paul supports investments in early childhood, including Early Learning Scholarships, Voluntary PreK, and the Child Care Assistance Program (CCAP), as well as increasing CCAP rates and removing the cap for early learning scholarships while fully funding public schools to appropriate levels.

-The City also supports opportunities for cities to meet the needs of their own community in early learning, by expanding funding opportunities early childhood learning and care.
-The City has been and continues to be an active and engaged partners on key local, regional, and national initiatives to ensure every child has an opportunity to learn and grow.
+The City also supports opportunities for cities to meet the needs of their own community in early learning, by expanding funding opportunities for early childhood learning and care.
+The City has been and continues to be an active and engaged partner on key local, regional, and national initiatives to ensure every child has an opportunity to learn and grow.